-Make sure you keep it succinct, keep it focused and keep it enthusiastic.
-By doing this you will be able to hold the attention of those in charge of the hiring process and land that job much more easily.
+Make sure you keep it succinct, focused and enthusiastic!
+By doing this, you will be able to hold the attention of those in charge of the hiring process and land that job much more easily.